 Taking your unused or expired prescription and over the counter (OTC) medicines to an RXcycle event is the safest and most environmentally protective way to dispose of them.
-Until a year-round program is in place, citizens must either store the medications safely (in a locked cabinet where they cannot be accessed by anyone but the patient) until they are able to take them to an RXcycle event, or safely disposed of in their home.
-If you are unable to take medications to an event, follow these "last resort" steps before carefully disposing of your medicines in the trash.
+Until a year-round program is in place, citizens should store the medications safely (in a locked cabinet where they cannot be accessed by anyone but the patient) until they are able to take them to a drug disposal kiosk available in some area pharmacies.
+If you are unable to take medications to an event or kiosk, follow these "last resort" steps before carefully disposing of your medicines in your household trash.
 Disguising your medicines before disposing them in the garbage is critical to prevent children or pets from getting the medicines and accidentally ingesting them.

 FDA disposal instructions if you are unable to participate in an RXcycle event:

 For chemotherapy drugs, contact your prescribing medical office as they may accept return of those medicines.